DecisionsDev/odm-container-samples/decisioncenter/guicustomization/README-KUBERNETES.md

 Close the dialog and then click the new tab **My Tab**.
 The tab displays the same metrics on the decision service.
 The tab content is different from the content that is provided for the administrator.

 Log out of the Business console.

-Follow [Running this sample](https://www.ibm.com/docs/en/odm/9.0.0?topic=customization-gui-sample-details#descriptiveTopic1297785707571__rssamples.uss_rs_smp_tsauthoring.1028561__title__1) details to understand how to use some custom widgets by drilling in the LoanValidationService Decision Service.

 ![Business Console Custom GUI](images/custom_gui.png)